MattBCoding/ufoduel/README.md

 * Modals
 There are two modals available from the main menu, one for the rules of the game and one for the settings.
 The rules modal contains the rules for both versions of the game and also provides general information about the game.

 ![Main Rules Modal](/assets/readme-images/rules.png)

 The settings modal provides the user with the ability to change the difficulty level of the game, the amount of rounds needed for the game and change the colour scheme.
+This links to the user story 'As a user, I want to be able to control the time it takes to play the game' by providing the user with the ability to increase or decrease the number of rounds required to finish the game.
+It also links to the user story 'As a user, I want to be able to play a more challenging version of the game' & 'As a user, I want to be able to play a quicker and easier version of the game' by allowing the user to choose between two difficulty levels.
+Finally, the option for the user to change the colour scheme to the dark mode satisfies the user story 'As a user, I like to play games late at night and want to be able to control the colours to reduce eye strain'

 ![Settings Modal](/assets/readme-images/settings.png)

 * Name Entry Screen